 \subsection{Interpretability analysis of finetuned base vocabulary}

-For each finetuned object class with $m=1$, we retrieve the discrete token nearest to it in the embedding space.
-Majority of the finetuned vocabulary are not human readable since one of the primary objective of finetuning was to let the CLIP adjust the class names in a continuous space as opposed to relying on a finite set of discrete tokens.
+For each fine-tuned object class with $m=1$, we retrieve the discrete token nearest to it in the embedding space.
+The majority of the fine-tuned vocabulary are not human-readable since one of the primary objectives of fine-tuning was to let the CLIP adjust the class names in a continuous space as opposed to relying on a finite set of discrete tokens.
 Most of the interpretable adjustments are synonym and plurality corrections (Tab.~\ref{tab:sup:ftobject}). \textit{``pan''} is adjusted to \textit{``saute''} which reflects the use of pan in EPIC100.
-We also found object names \textit{``pizza''} and \textit{``banana''} to be adjusted to their corresponding emojis present in the CLIP vocabulary.
+We also found that object names \textit{``pizza''} and \textit{``banana''} were adjusted to their corresponding emojis as present in the CLIP vocabulary.